 - The backstory for Pigskin 621 A.D., as presented in the Player's Handbook, is captioned: "Before Football, Before Rugby, Before Bubonic Plague..."

 KNOW YOUR ALLERGENS: Pollen.
 Animal dander.
 Plastics.
 Antimatter.

 "LAYYZDR GNU!!!!!!!" [pewpewpew]

 - In The Lazer Collection 3 a gritty new detective comments that a detail of the case he was assigned is, quote, odd.
 This launches his senior officer into a mini-rant.

-: Odd?
+Senior Officer: Odd?
 Odd is Benjamin Franklin playing tetherball with Van Helsing.
 Odd is a big-toed tadpole tainted by the tides of a dawn since past.
-Odd is a 40 year old senior officer who cries himself to sleep every night dreaming of a life on the road as a traveling naked contortionist, never returning home, never stopping or breaking his stride! ...
+Odd is a 40-year-old senior officer who cries himself to sleep every night dreaming of a life on the road as a traveling naked contortionist, never returning home, never stopping or breaking his stride! ...
 Unless he saw a TGI Fridays.
-He f**king
+He f**king loves that place.

 Senior Officer: This isn't odd, Randall.
 This... is a mystery.

 - Stupid Kids: Bazsi wants to go inside the kitchen but Boti builds a border there and asks for an ID card, a passport and a red rubber ball from him in Ahol a méreg sem segít (Where even poison does not help).

 - In #709, Tsukiko complains about how Paladins forbid things left and right: "Don't walk on the grass, don't litter, don't rape the cycle of life with your unclean power."